 I have previously discussed three churches on the Caelian Hill: the Santi Giovanni e Paolo, the Santa Maria in Domnica and the Santo Stefano Rotondo.
 One church is still missing: the San Gregorio Magno.
 If you approach the Caelian Hill from the Circus Maximus, this is the first church you will see.
 It is hard to miss because of its imposing Baroque portal that can be reached by climbing an equally imposing set of stairs.
 There can be no doubt that this is a very old church, but its present appearance is relatively modern.

-According to tradition, a monastery and chapel were founded at this site in or around 575 by Saint Gregorius, who later became Pope Gregorius the Great (590-604).
+According to tradition, a monastery and chapel were founded at this site in or around 575 by the future Saint Gregorius, who would fifteen years later become Pope Gregorius the Great (590-604).
 The monastery was dedicated to Saint Andrew the Apostle, brother to Saint Peter.
 Gregorius is best known for introducing the Gregorian chant – although there is no real evidence that it was his invention – and for sending missionaries led by Saint Augustinus of Canterbury to England.
-After his death, the monastery may have been abandoned, and it was certainly reused and rebuilt several times throughout the Middle Ages.
+After his death, the monastery may have been abandoned, and it was certainly re-used and rebuilt several times throughout the Middle Ages.
 The present church may date from the twelfth or thirteenth century, and at some unknown point in time, it was dedicated to both Saint Andrew and Pope Saint Gregorius the Great.
 The correct name would be Santi Andrea e Gregorio al Celio, but nobody seems to bother to call it that.
 Saint Andrew appears to take precedence in the church, as the high altar is dedicated to him and Gregorius ‘only’ has a chapel dedicated to him at the end of the right aisle.

 The exterior and interior of the church are predominantly Baroque nowadays.
 The most important renovations were carried out between 1594 and 1734.
 Cardinal Antonio Maria Salviati (1537-1602) from Florence added the famous Salviati Chapel to the church (see below).
 Construction took place between 1594 and 1600.
 Then the famous church historian Cardinal Cesare Baronio (1538-1607) took over and ordered a complete reconstruction of the church.
 His work was completed by Cardinal Scipione Borghese (1577-1633).

 Cardinal Borghese also ordered the construction of a new portal, which was built between and 1629 and 1633 by Giovanni Battista Soria (1581-1651).
 The year of completion is mentioned on the facade of the portal in Roman numerals: MDCXXXIII.
 Hopefully Cardinal Borghese lived to see its completion, as he also died in 1633.
-A remodelling of the interior of the church took place from 1725 to 1734 and was executed by Francesco Ferrari, an architect so obscure that he does not even have his own Wikipedia page.
+A remodelling of the interior of the church took place from 1725 until 1734 and was executed by Francesco Ferrari, an architect so obscure that he does not even have his own Wikipedia page.
 His renovation provided the church with the relatively simple interior that we can see today.

 Visiting the San Gregorio Magno

 Although I had often seen the church from a distance, I had not yet visited it until my trip to Rome in November 2015.
 When I climbed the stairs to the portal, I was in for a bit of a surprise.
 I assumed the portal was the facade of the church, but it is actually just a front for the atrium behind it (see the image above).
 The tombs of two Englishmen can be found in the atrium.
 Sir Edward Carne’s tomb is the most elaborate of the two.
 Carne (ca. 1500-1561) was a Welsh diplomat attached to the court of King Henry VIII of England.
-Many sources claim he participated in several missions to Pope Clemens VII that sought to annul Henry’s marriage to Catherine of Aragon.
+Many sources claim he participated in several missions to Pope Clemens VII (1523-1534) that sought to annul Henry’s marriage to Catherine of Aragon.
 Pope Clemens famously refused and Henry responded by founding his own church, the Anglican Church or Church of England.
 Carne later served Henry’s daughter, Queen Mary I of England (“Bloody Mary”).
-A devout Catholic, he preferred to stay in Rome after Henry’s other daughter Elizabeth – a staunch Anglican – acceded to the throne in 1558.
+A devout Catholic, he preferred to stay in Rome after Henry’s other daughter Elizabeth – a staunch Anglican and supporter of the Protestant cause – acceded to the throne in 1558.
 Edward Carne died three years later.
 Queen Mary and her husband King Philip II of Spain are mentioned on his tomb.

 The other Englishman buried in the atrium is Robert Peckham (1516-1569).
 His tomb is plain and simple.
 There is a rumour that one of the most famous courtesans of Rome was also originally buried in the San Gregorio Magno.
 Her name was Imperia (ca. 1486-1512) and she was Sienese banker Agostino Chigi’s mistress (see Rome: Villa Farnesina).
 Imperia committed suicide for reasons which have never become clear.
 One version of the story claims that she was in love with one of her other clients, one Angelo del Bufalo, who refused to leave his wife for her.
 Imperia was reportedly buried in the San Gregorio, but her body was later removed because of her reputation.
 Elements from her tomb may have been reused for Lelio Guidiccioni’s tomb (1643), which can also be found in the atrium.
 There is no definitive proof, but it certainly is a good story.